 Who needs the gospel?

-Once we have met with God ourselves, I think the next thing is to ask, “Who needs the gospel?”
-As followers of Christ we must first meet with God, then befriend the lost, and share the gospel with them.
+Once we have met with God ourselves, I think the next thing is to ask who needs the gospel around us.
+As followers of Christ, we must first meet with God, then befriend the lost, and share the gospel with them.
 It’s our first and foremost.
-It’s what God is calling all of his followers to do!
+It’s what God is calling all of his followers to do.

-Who do you know needs the gospel?
+Who needs to hear the gospel around you?
 Do they need seeds planted?
-Do they need watered or encouraged in the faith?
+Do they need watered—nourished and encouraged in the faith?
 Are you asking God for opportunities?
 Has the Spirit put a name on your heart?

 Let’s keep in step with the Spirit and continue in his work.

-I hope these words about discipleship can both encourage and inspire you toward making new disciples of Christ.
-The truth is our time is growing shorter.
+I hope these words about discipleship can both encourage and inspire you towards making new disciples of Christ.
+Our time is growing shorter.
 We are closer to our day of final salvation.
-We are nearer to the day of redemption than we were the day before.
-So we need to be focused, diligent, fruitful, and watchful.
+We are nearer to the day of redemption, so we need to be focused, diligent, fruitful, and watchful.

 Let’s be on mission together.
 Let’s make new disciples, in new places, with the same old gospel to the glory of God.